MichaelSpila97/S3K_Genetic_Algorithm/README.md

 Hello welcome to my first every independent programming project!!!

-The projects goal was to see if a Genetic Algorithm could successfully play S3&K only off the basic in game statistics show on the screen.
+The project's goal was to see if a Genetic Algorithm could successfully play S3&K only off the basic in game statistics show on the screen.

 These statists are:
 1. Rings
 2. Score
 3. Lives
-4. Act beginning
+4. Act Beginning
 5. Act End

-No other forms of statics such as Sonic's positions or any object's position were used.
+No other forms of statics such as Sonic's positions or any  in game position of objects were used.

 ## Getting started

 ### Note: ONLY WORKS ON WINDOWS MACHINES AS OF NOW

-Here the following steps to run this project on your machine:
+Here are the following steps to run this project on your machine:

 1. Install the following dependencies for this project:
   * PIL module: https://pillow.readthedocs.io/en/latest/installation.html